Best Road Trips in the UK

 Suggested Stops

-A small seaside village boasting a beautiful beach known for its sand dunes and surfing.
-There are plenty of self-catered cottages and B&Bs here if you want to spend the night.
+Perranporth is a small seaside village boasting a beautiful beach known for its dunes and surfing.
+Plenty of self-catered cottages and B&Bs are here if you want to spend the night.

 The Godrevy National Trust site has high cliffs and a host of coastal wildlife.
-You won't be able to stay overnight here, so make time for a cliff-top walk during the day.
+You won't be able to stay overnight, so make time for a cliff-top walk during the day.

 This vast sandy beach has plenty of sand dunes, rock pools and wild grass to walk through.
-Gwithian Towans town itself doesn't have too much to offer in terms of cafes and restaurants, so a beach picnic might be the answer.
+It has a limited amount to offer in terms of cafes and restaurants; a beach picnic might be the answer.

 ADVENTURE TIP